 - Sexual Abuse: Look for anal or vaginal bleeding, or bruising around the genitals or breasts.

 While this list is by no means exhaustive, it is a good place to start.
 Additionally, be sure to lookout for sudden personality changes in older friends.
 This can involve an elderly person who was previously social but then suddenly refuses to have their friends over, or any other situation that appears to be troubling and is unexplained.

 How Can Our Elder Abuse Attorneys Help?

-If you live in Southern California and suspect that elder abuse may have occurred, contact the experienced attorneys at the Case Barnett Law Firm.
+If you live in Southern California and suspect that elder abuse may have occurred, contact the experienced Costa Mesa personal injury attorney team at the Case Barnett Law Firm.
 Our elder abuse lawyers are happy to help and can be reached at (949) 861-2990.